junxit/us-congress-bills-111/metadata.md

 - 2009-11-18 — Introduced in House
 - 2009-11-18 — Introduced in House
 - 2009-11-18 — Referred to the House Committee on Energy and Commerce.
+- 2009-11-19 — Committee on Energy and Commerce discharged.
+- 2009-11-19 — Committee on Energy and Commerce discharged.
+- 2009-11-19 — Considered by unanimous consent. (consideration: CR H13320-13321)
+- 2009-11-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-19 — Mrs. Capps asked unanimous consent to discharge from committee and consider.
+- 2009-11-19 — On agreeing to the resolution Agreed to without objection. (text: CR H13320-13321)
+- 2009-11-19 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H13320-13321)
+- 2009-11-19 — Referred to the Subcommittee on Health.
+- 2009-11-19 — Sponsor introductory remarks on measure.
+(CR E2810-2811)